kubernetes/website/docs/tutorials/hello-minikube/hello-minikube.md

 {% capture overview %}

-The goal of this codelab is for you to turn a simple Hello World node.js app into a replicated application running on Kubernetes.
+The goal of this tutorial is for you to turn a simple Hello World Node.js app into an application running on Kubernetes.
 We will show you how to take code that you have developed on your machine, turn it into a Docker container image, and then run that image on [Minikube](/docs/getting-started-guides/minikube).

-Kubernetes is an open source project which can run on many different environments, from laptops to high-availability multi-node clusters, from public clouds to on-premise deployments, from virtual machines to bare metal.
 Minikube provides a simple way of running Kubernetes on your local workstation for free.

 {% endcapture %}

 {% capture objectives %}

-* Run a hello world Node application
+* Run a hello world Node.js application
 * Deploy the application to Minikube
 * View application logs
 * Update the application image

 {% endcapture %}